-Everything you need to know about LE Audio, the new Bluetooth standard
+Bluetooth LE Audio FAQ: Four years later, here’s what you need to know

 Multi-Stream audio means that music can be quietly playing — or something important like navigation directions can, too — while you screen a call or ask Google where the next gas station is.
 This is another area where hardware makers can find new ways to make use of Bluetooth LE Audio.

+What was once known as Audio Sharing, Auracast enables transmission of multiple and independent streams that can be sent out from a source device like one of Samsung’s Neo QLED TVs, then sent to multiple “sink devices,” like their Galaxy Buds2 Pro earbuds.
+Or exchange that TV for a smartphone, use it as a source, and broadcast audio to a room full of people wearing earbuds or headphones that support Auracast.

+Created with public broadcast in mind, Auracast can do some exciting things beyond just sending audio to multiple sources in your home.
 An example would be a big screen at the airport playing the news and one or more Bluetooth broadcast channels in multiple languages that everyone can connect to in order to hear it.
 Or Bluetooth at the movies or a drive-in, which could offer a truly premium audio experience for the blockbuster you're seeing on the screen.
+My favorite, is broadcast audio at a museum so that you can easily connect and take a self-guided docent tour.

 Hearing aids